Skip to content

 The 5 Essential Elements of Strategic Planning

-This is the first article in a six-part series on how to approach the Strategic Planning Process for your organization.
+This is the first article in a two-part series on how to approach the Strategic Planning Process for your organization.

 As students across the country return to class, it’s also time for K-12 ed-tech executives to put on their “thinking caps” and begin the important process of establishing the strategic plan for the upcoming calendar year.
 The decisions that you make during this time, and the clarity and focus you provide to your organization, will be the foundation for your success—or failure—over the next twelve months.